jklina/exposition/README.markdown

 Configuration is the same as a typical installation of a Rails Engine

-* Create new Rails App
+* Create new Rails app
 * Include exposition gem by adding `gem 'exposition'` to your Gemfile
 * Mount the engine by adding `mount Exposition::Engine, at: "/blog"` to the routes file.
 You can also mount the engine to your project's root by adding `mount Exposition::Engine, at: "/"` instead.
 * Install the migrations by running rake exposition:install:migrations